 Set within the majestic walls of the Mehrangarh Fort in Jodhpur and the Ahhichatragarh Fort in Nagaur, the World Sufi Spirit Festival is imbued with an innate sense of mysticism.
 For just a few days in February 2014 (Nagaur: 17nd – 20th February.
 Jodhpur: 21th – 23th February), the crumbling walls of these ancient forts come alive with the sound of Sufi music and dance as people gather to celebrate one of Rajasthan’s most important festivals.
-From famous patrons such as Sting, to travelling Sufi musicians and those who simply want too experience one of Rajasthan’s most authentic occasions, the World Sufi Spirit Festival invites all to “be happy for this moment.
+From famous patrons such as Sting, to traveling Sufi musicians and those who simply want too experience one of Rajasthan’s most authentic occasions, the World Sufi Spirit Festival invites all to “be happy for this moment.
 This moment is your life”.

 Sufi Festival, Jodhpur